Introduction

 - Prompt Stain Removal:

-- Remove oil, grease, and chemical stains as soon as possible to prevent them from seeping into the concrete and causing deterioration.
+- Address oil, grease, and chemical stains immediately to stop them from penetrating the concrete and leading to deterioration.

 - Visual Inspections: